emercoin/docs/en/020_Blockchain_Services/003_EmcSSH.md

 protection is not needed, therefore, you can agree to save without a password.

+### Add the public key to the Emercoin NVS

-Next, we need to add the public key (highlighted in the picture above) to the [Emercoin NVS](../Blockchain_Services/Emercoin_NVS) as a **name-&gt;value** pair.
+Next, we need to add the public key (highlighted for Windows in the picture above) to the [Emercoin NVS](../Blockchain_Services/Emercoin_NVS) as a **name-&gt;value** pair.
 Do this in your Emercoin wallet on your PC.
 In the **name** field,
 specify: